-If you will both move out of the property, selling the house and paying off the mortgage can be the least messy way of moving on after a separation.
+If you both move out of the property, you can sell the house and pay off the mortgage.
+Selling is often the neatest way of moving on after you separate.

 In these circumstances, any equity left after the mortgage has been paid off will be considered a marital asset and split between the two of you.

 Exactly who gets what from the leftover funds can be open to dispute.
-Agreeing between the two of you who gets what is often quickest and cheapest.
+Agreeing between the two of you who gets what is often the quickest and cheapest solution.

-If you cannot reach an agreement then the matter would need to be settled in the divorce court, where you would need to seek legal advice on your rights.
+If you cannot reach an agreement, then the matter will need to be settled in the divorce court, in which case you need to get legal advice about your rights.

 If you move out and buy a new property, you can compare mortgage deals here.

-You may decide to continue paying the existing mortgage, especially if you have nearly paid it off and the divorce is on good terms.
+If one of you wants to stay in your formerly shared home, you could continue paying the existing mortgage between you, especially if you have nearly paid it off and you’re still on good terms after the divorce.

-If you or your partner intends to live in the home then you need to transfer sole ownership to the occupier.
+Another option if one of you intends to stay living in the home is to transfer sole ownership to the occupier.

 Transferring the mortgage into one name will involve one partner buying the other’s share in the property, including their equity.

-If your lender believes you can afford the mortgage then they may agree to you becoming the sole mortgage holder.
+If your lender believes you can afford the mortgage, it may agree to you becoming the sole mortgage holder.